antoinePaulinB7/COMP371-Project/README.txt

 ********************** ROLES *********************
   Melissa - Role 1:
-• Make world models using Blender, and populate the world with them.
+• Make world models (car, lamp post, garbage bin, and fire hydrant) using Blender, and populate the world with them.
 Add some randomized elements like color, length, etc.

   Antoine - Role 2:
 • Procedurally generated terrain using Perlin Noise.